 As Theorem \ref{theorem in intro: spectral gaps and projections} holds for a family of representations, it can be applied in the context of property $(\tau)$, introduced by Lubotzky.
-Thus, we use Theorem \ref{theorem in intro: spectral gaps and projections} to formulate a complete, canonical generalization of property $(\tau)$ to uniformly convex Banach spaces (This contrasts with the situation for property $(T)$, for which there are several competing generalizations).
-Our generalized property $(\tau)$ is moreover consistent with a notion of expanders for Banach spaces, defined using Poincar\'e inequalities (see Definition \ref{def:e-expanders}).
+Thus, we use Theorem \ref{theorem in intro: spectral gaps and projections} to formulate a generalization of property $(\tau)$ to uniformly convex Banach spaces, which is consistent with a notion of expanders for Banach spaces defined using Poincar\'e inequalities (Definition \ref{def:e-expanders}).

 More precisely, for a uniformly convex Banach space $E$ we introduce property $(\tau_E)$ by the same definition as for Hilbert spaces, requiring that certain isometric representations factoring through finite quotients of $G$ are separated from the trivial representation; that is, they have a uniform spectral gap.
 The following is a consequence of Theorem \ref{theorem in intro: spectral gaps and projections}.